-- Participation in at least one Student Noon Hour Music Recital is recommended. - Failure to have pieces properly prepared by your scheduled performance date(s) will affect your final grade. - Participation in more than the required amount of noon hour recitals will be taken into consideration when final grades are assigned. - No performance will be allowed to proceed if the music is not properly prepared.
+- Participation in at least one Student Noon Hour Music Recital each school term is required. - Failure to have pieces properly prepared by your scheduled performance date(s) will affect your final grade. - Participation in more than the required amount of noon hour recitals will be taken into consideration when final grades are assigned. - No performance will be allowed to proceed if the music is not properly prepared.